2023 South Carolina Legislative Priorities

 Cancer Prevention and Early Detection

-- Breast and Cervical Cancer: ACS CAN will advocate to maintain funding of $1 million for The Best Chance Network, the state breast and cervical cancer screening program for low-income uninsured and underinsured women administered by the SC Department of Health.
+Breast and Cervical Cancer: ACS CAN will advocate to increase funding by $1 million for the Best Chance Network, the state breast and cervical cancer screening program for low-income uninsured and underinsured women.

-- Colorectal Cancer: ACS CAN will work to increase funding for colorectal cancer screening, treatment, and patient navigation programs.
-Additionally, ACS CAN will work to ensure health plans cover colorectal cancer screening beginning at age 45 and ensure patients are not charged for colonoscopies that follow a positive stool-based test.
+Colorectal Cancer: ACS CAN will work to maintain and increase funding for colorectal cancer screening, treatment, and patient navigation programs.
+Advocates will be asking for an additional $1 million to support patient navigation and screening.
+Additionally, ACS CAN will work to ensure health plans cover colorectal cancer screening beginning at age 45 in accordance with updated American Cancer Society and United States Preventive Services Task Force guidelines and ensure patients are not charged for colonoscopies that follow a positive stool-based test.

 Reducing the Toll of Tobacco